Recent Projects

 Audits of Non-Elective Short Stay Admissions (2006 and 2007)

-We have undertaken a number of audits on behalf of PCTS, involving clinical review of samples of patient histories for non-elective short stay admissions staying in wards in A&E departments or on Medical or Surgical Assessment Units in the three acute Trusts treating most of the PCT residents.
+We have undertaken a number of audits on behalf of PCTS, involving clinical review of samples of patient histori0es for non-elective short stay admissions staying in wards in A&E departments or on Medical or Surgical Assessment Units in the three acute Trusts treating most of the PCT residents.
 The case mix of these patients was analysed in order to identify whether some might be treated in ambulatory settings and workshops on the findings held with local clinicians.

 Wanless Report: Securing Good Care for Older People: Taking a long-term view.
 (2006)